 I’m sure many expats would agree that the longer you live abroad, the more you miss some parts of your home country, that’s why every time we go for a visit, we always plan a getaway to Slovakia’s nature.

 In a nutshell, some important facts about Slovakia: Slovakia is a small country at ~49,000 km2 in Central Europe with a population of 5,5 million.
 The capital and the largest city is Bratislava and the official language is Slovak.
-Since joining European union in 2004, Slovakia’s currency is the Euro, and we have everything from unique castles, caves, mountains, hot springs, folk architecture and more.
+Since joining the European union in 2004, Slovakia’s currency is the Euro, and we have everything from unique castles, caves, mountains, hot springs, folk architecture, and more.

-#1: Slovakia is in Central Europe — it’s NOT Slovenia
+1. Slovakia is in Central Europe — it’s NOT Slovenia

 Slovakia is such a small country that only very few people actually knew where it is after asking me where I’m from.
 Trying to help them place my home country on a map doesn’t help when I try to explain that Slovakia is located in Central Europe.

 And yet this is not the only common misunderstanding from foreigners.
 They also confuse it with Slovenia.
 Even George W. Bush and many other politicians have mistakenly talked about Slovakia and Slovenia.
-It resulted in regular monthly meetings of staff from Slovak and Slovenian embassies to exchange wrongly-addressed mail.
+It resulted in regular monthly meetings of staff from Slovak and Slovenian embassies to exchange wrongly addressed mail.

-#2: Has great national parks with diverse nature
+2. Has great national parks with diverse nature

-#3: We’ve got interesting folk dances
+3. We’ve got intersting folk dances

 Maya is a former folk dancer and used to dance in a folk group.
 Many folk performances are held at the festivals around and during summer.
-See yourself how beautiful and unique our folk art is in this video.
+See for yourself how beautiful and unique our folk art is in this video.

-#4: More than 1,600 mineral springs
+4. More than 1,600 mineral springs

 There are more than 1,600 officially registered springs, many of them used as a source of mineral drinking water and the others are thermal springs for relaxing spas.
-You can buy bottled water from Slovak springs in every store – each type has a different benefits for your body.
-The biggest area for swimming is in Bešeňová, where 33 springs can be found.
-The world rarity are hot springs in Podhájska – the water is said to have more beneficial effects than the famous Dead Sea water.
+You can even buy bottled water from Slovak springs in every store and each type has different benefits for your body.

+Meanwhile, the biggest area for swimming is in Bešeňová, where 33 springs can be found.
+The world’s rarity is hot springs in Podhájska because the water is said to have more beneficial effects than the famous Dead Sea water!

-#5: The most castles and chateaux per capita in the world
+5. The most castles and chateaux per capita in the world

 Slovakia has 180 castles and 425 chateaux – huge numbers for a small country!
 So wherever you go, you will see at least one castle or chateaux.
 The most popular of them all is Spiš Castle, which is also one of the largest in Central Europe (it is included in the UNESCO List of World’s Cultural and Natural Heritage).

-#6: First folk architecture reservation in the world
+6. First folk architecture reservation in the world

 The picturesque village of Čičmany is located near Strážov Hills in northern Slovakia.
 It is the first-ever folk architecture reservation in the world and the 1st mention of the village dates back to the year 1272!

-#7: We have more than 6,000 caves
+7. We have more than 6,000 caves

 More than six thousand caves have been discovered in Slovakia.
-Most of them can be found in the national parks of Low Tatras, Slovak Paradise and Slovak Karst, and they truly are unique natural wonders.
+Most of them can be found in the national parks of Low Tatras, Slovak Paradise, and Slovak Karst, and they truly are unique natural wonders.

-#8: Similar language to other European countries
+8. Similar language to other European countries

 Slovak language belongs to the Slavic language family.
-It is sometimes called “Slovak Esperanto” because it is the most comprehensible language for the speakers of other Slavic languages.
+It is sometimes called “Slovak Esperanto” because it is the most comprehensible language for speakers of other Slavic languages.

-Truth be told, we understand each other with people from different European countries speaking Slavic languages – such as Czech, Polish, Russian, Croatian and others
+Truth be told, we understand each other with people from different European countries speaking Slavic languages – such as Czech, Polish, Russian, Croatian, and others

-#9: The oldest European marathon
+9. The oldest European marathon

-Kosice Peace Marathon is the oldest marathon in Europe and the world’s second oldest (after Boston Marathon).
+Kosice Peace Marathon is the oldest marathon in Europe and the world’s second-oldest (after Boston Marathon).
 It is held every year in Kosice, in the eastern part of Slovakia, on the first Sunday in October.

-#10: A special (smelly) but tasty cheese
+10. A special (smelly) but tasty cheese

 Slovakia’s national dish is called “Bryndzové halušky”.
 They are potato dumplings with a special kind of fermented sheep cheese called “bryndza”.